 The standby server connects to the primary server and propagates any state changes it detects to the primary server.
 The used users for streaming replication (specified in primary\conninfo) is used to connect for state change.
 Grant privilege to this user.
-Add the user directly to the pgx\update\profile\status group role.
+Allow the user to SET ROLE directly to the group role pgx\update\profile\status.